In this article

 Alcohol-related or not, kidney stones have several treatment options.
 Depending on their size, you can simply pass them when you urinate.

 If it is too large or painful to pass naturally, you may need to seek advanced medical care.
 There are surgeries available to help you pass the stones, these include:

 If you feel any of these symptoms, it may be time to get help from an addiction treatment professional.

 There are a variety of resources available for those suffering from AUD.
-Mental health treatment approaches (such as behavioral therapy) can help address the underlying behaviors that drive some to drink.
+Mental health treatment approaches such as behavioral therapy can address underlying behaviors that drive some people to drink.

 Mutual support groups such as Alcoholics Anonymous (AA) can provide a strong support network for those in addiction treatment for alcohol misuse.